 Best Management Practices – Water Quality

 Forests generate clean water.
-Arkansas Best Management Practices (BMPs) are techniques to protect water quality while conducting forest management activities.
-AFD BMP staff work with all members of the forestry community to provide training and offer technical assistance to support the use of BMPs on forestland throughout the state.
+Best management practices (BMPs) are techniques to protect water quality while conducting forest management activities.
+Forestry Division BMP staff work with all members of the forestry community to provide training and offer technical assistance to support the use of BMPs on forestland throughout the state.

 The Arkansas BMPs are approved guidelines for conducting forest management activities in the best way to reduce impact to water quality.
 BMPs are not regulated by government in Arkansas, so it's up to forest landowners to adopt and implement BMPs to aid in the protection of water quality during forest management practices.